AMSP-04/NETN-COM/NETN-COM.md

 The application layer should only use the `CommunicationNode` and `Connection` objects to determine if data can be sent or received.
 If no `Connection` object exists or if the `Receivers` attribute is empty, the sender can drop the data entirely.
 A receiver should drop any incoming messages if not included in the `Receivers` attribute of the corresponding `Connection` object.
 If the `IncommingConnections` attribute of a `CommunicationNode` is calculated for a receiver, it can be used to determine if incoming data should be dropped or not.

-## CommunicationNetwork
+## Communication Networks
-The CommunicationNetwork class specifies details about the type of and service used by a logical communication network.
-This corresponds to the CommunicationNet-Elements of MSDL Units and Equipments.
+The `CommunicationNetwork` class specifies details about the type of and service used by a logical communication network.
+This corresponds to the CommunicationNet-Elements of MSDL Units and Equipment Items.
 Instances of this object class should be considered as optional.
 No federate should rely on this data to work with communication networks.

 |Attribute|Description|